SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessClasses.md

 * Artificer Spellcasting

 Can cast spells from the Artificer Spells list.
 You can use item that bears your infusion or any universal focus as a focus for your spells.
-You can cast a spell as a ritual if the spell has the ritual tag and you have it prepared.
+You can cast a spell as a ritual if the spell has the ritual tag, and you have it prepared.

 ## Level 2